sampatjena/Zinkworks-Atm/README.md

 # Zinkworks-Atm
 Spring boot code for Atm customer transactions.
+Use cases which have been documented and developed are :
+1 User (assume any rest client – curl, postman, browser) should be able to request a balance check along with maximum withdrawal amount (if any), 2 .User should be able to request a withdrawal.
+If successful - details of the notes that would be dispensed along with remaining balance,
+3 If anything goes wrong, user should receive meaningful message, and there should be no changes in user’s account.

+ All the api's are secured endpoints account number pin combination , which are mandatory parameters for making any request.

+### Technologies Used
+- Java 8
+- Spring Boot 2.7.0
+- H2 Inmemory DB
+- Maven for code compilation and running of application.

 Spring rest controller post endpoints for various transactions are :
 1. Customer view balance: /v1/api/atm/accountdetails
   1.1 Json format request  examples :
     {
     "accountNumber": "987654321",
     "accountPin": "4321"